 - 6.24 Each member of the FIDE Family must take responsibility for his or her own actions and be a positive role model at all times. - 6.25 Responsibility means the performance by an individual without supervision of the tasks and functions held with care, in the best interest and full respect of chess and of the FIDE Charter, Bylaws and Regulations/Codes.
-To this end: - a) FIDE Family members shall not act in a manner likely to damage FIDE's reputation or bring chess into disrepute. - b) FIDE Family members shall not give, make, issue, authorize or endorse any statements and/or declarations (including through print, broadcast, internet and/or any social media) that violate any provision of this Code of Conduct specifically including, but not limited to, any statements that have or are designed to have an effect prejudicial to the welfare of the FIDE, any FIDE Family member or the game of chess, or bring chess into disrepute.

-6.26 Individual Responsibility

-- a) To always uphold and follow the policies and rules of one's club, the national federation and FIDE. - b) To respect the confidentiality of information between players and coaches, coaches and officials, coaches and parents or authorities. - c) To be organized, prepared and on time for chess activities. - d) To work co-operatively, in a fair and impartial manner within a club or national team situation, understanding the specific roles and tasks of all members, and the rules and regulations guiding the activity. - e) To comply with the rules and regulations of the club and the national federation. - f) To refrain from substance abuse and excessive smoking while attending official activities. - 6.27 Reporting Obligation- The persons subject to this Code: - a) shall immediately report any potential breach of this Code to the FIDE Secretariat (without undue delay), in the strictest confidentiality and by using the appropriate mechanisms, with a view to referral to the EDC full details of any approaches or invitations received by the person subject to the Code to engage in conduct that would amount to a violation of this Code, or the full details of any incident, fact or matter that occurred in the presence of the person subject to this Code that may evidence a violation under this Code by a third party.
-Any disclosure of information must not be for personal gain or benefit, nor be undertaken maliciously to damage the reputation of any person or organization. - b) are obliged to contribute to clarifying the facts of a case, or clarifying possible breaches and to provide evidence requested by the EDC.
+To this end: - a) FIDE Family members shall not act in a manner likely to damage FIDE's reputation or bring chess into disrepute. - b) FIDE Family members shall not give, make, issue, authorize or endorse any statements and/or declarations (including through print, broadcast, internet and/or any social media) that violate any provision of this Code of Conduct specifically including, but not limited to, any statements that have or are designed to have an effect prejudicial to the welfare of the FIDE, any FIDE Family member or the game of chess, or bring chess into disrepute. - 6.26 Individual Responsibility - a) To always uphold and follow the policies and rules of one's club, the national federation and FIDE. - b) To respect the confidentiality of information between players and coaches, coaches and officials, coaches and parents or authorities. - c) To work co-operatively, in a fair and impartial manner within a club or national team situation, understanding the specific roles and tasks of all members, and the rules and regulations guiding the activity. - d) To comply with the rules and regulations of the club and the national federation. - e) To refrain from substance abuse and excessive smoking while participating in a chess event or attending official activities. - 6.27 General Obligation to co-operate The persons subject to this Code: - a) shall be entitled to report any potential breach of this Code to the FIDE Secretariat in the strictest confidentiality and, if warranted, by claiming the benefit of anonymity.
+In the latter instance, the identity of the complainant shall be disclosed to the Chairman of the EDC who shall decide whether sufficient grounds exist for non-disclosure to the respondent of the identity of the complainant and whether the complaint can be decided without making known the identity of the complainant.
+Any disclosure of information must not be for personal gain or benefit, nor be undertaken maliciously to damage the reputation of any person or organization.

+b) are obliged, upon request, to contribute to clarifying the facts of a case, or clarifying possible breaches and to provide evidence requested by the EDC.